-Information security refers to the practice of managing access to information, whether that means securing information from unauthorized access or performing identification and authentication checks on those who claim to have authority to access information.
-For the home user, information security may be limited to the use of firewalls and anti-virus software to protect desktop computers and other electronic consumer devices.
-At the other end of the spectrum, information security within an enterprise is a complex undertaking, covering computers, servers, routers, telecommunications equipment, and other electronic systems, relying on software, hardware, and information management policies to secure and protect corporate data.
+Two sides of dealing with the same coinIn the consumer context, IT security may be limited to the use of passwords to control access to computer hardware or the use of firewalls and anti-virus software to protect desktop computers and other electronic consumer devices from harmful or malicious intrusion.
+At the other end of the spectrum, enterprise information security is a complex undertaking, covering computers, servers, routers, telecommunications equipment, and other electronic systems, relying on software, hardware, and information management policies to secure corporate data.

 Main market segments: Or having the right money in the right placeSince the number of threats is continuously increasing, the need to protect digital assets and network devices has become greater too.
 In 2022, the information security market was estimated to be worth 172.5 billion U.S. dollars, with data security and privacy remaining the most critical security areas worldwide.

 The industry’s emergence and revenue growth has been observed across all segments due to its expanding nature and continuous development of external threats.
 For instance, security services - a major market and the largest IT security segment - generated over 71 billion U.S. dollars in 2022.
 Security software also plays an essential role in the global IT security industry, peaking its worldwide revenue at nearly 61 billion U.S. dollars in 2021.
 Security software is meant to ensure protection on laptops or mobile devices from malicious threats and offers support to a broad range of actors – from companies and users to systems and data.